Understanding Alzheimer’s Disease

 - Most people who have a variant do not develop the disease.

-Genetic testing can show whether you carry an inherited gene mutation that causes early-onset Alzheimer’s.
-In some cases, we may recommend testing to confirm a diagnosis in someone who has signs or symptoms of early-onset Alzheimer’s.
+Genetic testing can show whether you carry an inherited genetic mutation that causes early-onset Alzheimer’s.
+We may recommend testing to confirm a diagnosis in someone with symptoms.

-Some family members, after careful discussion with a genetic counselor, may also want testing to find out whether they carry the mutation.
+Some family members, after careful discussion with a genetic counselor, may want testing to see if they carry the mutation.

 Learn more about the genetics of Alzheimer’s disease from the National Institute on Aging.